Michigan National Guard Soldier vaccinates family in childhood church

 |0

-This work, Michigan National Guard Soldier vaccinates family in childhood church [Image 3 of 3], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard Soldier vaccinates family in childhood church, by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT